 School of Music

-PLEASE NOTE: This event has been postponed.
-It will be rescheduled at a later date.
+This event has been postponed.
+It will be rescheduled in a future semester.

 UNI School of Music faculty artist Anthony Williams will present a trombone recital with collaborators and repertoire to be announced.
 This event is free and open to the public.